 During the three days of scientific and policy sessions, interim results will be presented to the political and academic communities in all research areas (micro, macro, green and social), as well as a draft report on impact of RTD policy effects conducted by Reinhilde Veugelers (to be published in February 2015).
 The event will bring together a range of high-ranking participants, including EU officials, active and former senior policymakers, recognised academic experts and private sector specialists.
-Download the draft programme Download Download practical information Download
+Download the programme Download Download practical information Download

 We are pleased to announce that the 10th AEEF conference with the title “Asia and Europe in times of global change”,will take place on 15-16 May 2014 in Berlin, Germany.

 The event is jointly organised by next year’s host Bertelsmann Stiftung, Bruegel and Centre d'Etudes Prospectives et d'Informations Internationales (CEPII) on the European side, and Asian Development Bank Institute (ADBI), Chinese Academy of Social Sciences (CASS), and Korea University (CEAS) on the Asian side.
 The event will bring together a range of high-ranking participants, including active and former senior policymakers, recognized academic experts and private sector specialists.